Search this website for information about collecting stocks and bonds.

 For that reason, we can divide celebrity autographs into certain categories.

 Signatures from major personalities – Commodore Vanderbilt, Rockefeller, Carnegie – are expensive and have been for years.
 The prices for autographs of second-tier celebrities like Morgan, Harriman and Gould have recovered nicely since about 2012 but suffered for several years before that.

 Further down the scale of importance are signatures from minor and local celebrities.
 They tend to have limited values outside of small numbers of specialists.
 Signatures from individual company presidents may be important to collectors of single railroad companies, but price records prove that most collectors don't care.

 Third, fourth- and fifth-generation Vanderbilts may have been valorous individuals.
 They may have performed laudable deeds.
 Still, their signatures often have limited value.
 A famous last name does NOT confer automatic value to autographs.

 Yes, there are specialists who collect locally famous military figures, politicians, U.S. Senators, presidential cabinet members, university founders, philanthropists, brokers and speculators.
 Regardless of rarity, long-term price records clearly indicate that autographs from narrow specialties attract narrow interest.
 When interest is narrow, prices are low.
 Highly specialized autographs often experience short-lived price spikes.

 Again, my philosophy is simple – – –

 What if you don't know whether an autograph comes from a genuine celebrity?
 Information about true celebrities should be EASY to find.

 Descriptions of genuine celebrities always appear in:

 Millions of online sources are acceptable sources for information, but the same rules should apply.
-Scattered appearances on a few web pages does not make someone a celebrity.
+Scattered appearances on a few web pages does not make a dead person into a celebrity.
 References should be numerous and diverse.